 How long can I stay at Restoration Ranch, TX?

-Restoration Ranch, TX consists of three supervised work-study phases.
+Restoration Ranch, TX consists of three supervised work-study stages.

-Restoration Ranch, TX offers a Customized 3-Phase Program.
+Restoration Ranch, TX offers a Customized 3-Stage Program.

 What happens after I complete the program at Restoration Ranch, TX?